-2.1 Ownership structure
+2.1 OWNERSHIP STRUCTURE

-The 20% of the Company's shares are held by the state holding company Sociedad Estatal de Participaciones Industriales (SEPI) and the remaining 80% are free float, although, as it will be explained below, any other shareholder can hold more than a 5% of the share capital.
+The 20% of the Company's shares is held by the state holding company Sociedad Estatal de Participaciones Industriales (SEPI) and the remaining 80% are free float, although, as it will be explained below, any other shareholder can hold more than a 5% of the share capital.

 The free float includes a high percentage of foreign shareholders, especially institutional investors, which according to the latest information (April 2017) held almost 66% of the share capital (out of which around 50% of it is located in the United Kingdom and the USA).
 That is why the Board of Directors gives such importance to the international corporate governance practices and recommendations required by its shareholders.

-SHARE CAPITAL

-541,080,000 shares
+- Share Capital: 541,080,000 shares

-CAPITALISATION [26/05/17]: €10,659 MM
+- Capitalisation (26/05/17): €10,659 million

-FREE-FLOAT 80%
+- Free Float 80%

-INSTITUTIONAL:
+- Institutional: Foreign 66% + Spanish 4%